 On national level I have participated and initiated many projects for youth and multigenerational, mainly in Catholic-Jewish and Polish-Jewish dialogue.
 Both on cultural and religious dimention.
 One of the biggest initiatives on inter-cultural dialogue, where I have been a coorganizer is an International Film Festival „Jewish Motifs” taking place already for 10th time (2014) in Warsaw, Poland.

 Formation which I have received in KIK gave me an opportunity to also get familiar with organization such as Pax Romana.
 This international federation of Catholic intellectuals (ICMICA/MIIC) and students (IMCS/MIEC) has been a great opportunity to learn more about mission to the world but also to serve.
 After some years of active participation, in 2008 I have been elected to ELC (European Liason Committee) of Pax Romana ICMICA/MIIC in which I have served until end of mandate in 2012.
 Since Jan.
 2007 till 2012 I was also active in Women’s Vision: Women group of Pax Romana ICMICA/MIIC.

 Several trainings in KIK and JECI-MIEC European Coordination motivated me to become a trainer of non-formal education in order to serve to others with my facilitation skills.
 My experience fields cover: inter-cultural and inter-religious dialogue, students empowerement, human rights, peace education, social in-/-exclusion but also project management, new information technologies and others.

-Currently I remain active in Wikimedia Poland in GLAM and gender gap, and as professional occupation art librarian of the Documentation Department in Zachęta – National Gallery of Art in Warsaw, Poland but also as a free-lance trainer, and work on my PhD dissertation at University of Warsaw, Poland.
+Currently I remain active in Wikimedia Poland in GLAM and gender gap, and as professional occupation: librarian (Senior Library Assistant) at OSCE/ODIHR in Warsaw, Poland but also as a free-lance trainer, and in 2019 succesfully defended my PhD dissertation at University of Warsaw, Poland.